1uptalent/1uptalent.github.io/source/blog/2011-04-11-its-a-dangerous-business.markdown

 ![the path](blog/2011-04-11-its-a-dangerous-business/camino_entre_murallas-940x198.jpg)

-We have been extremely well accompanied so far with people like the <a title="Tetuan Valley Startup School" href="http://blog.tetuanvalley.com/startupschool" target="_blank">Tetuan Valley</a><a title="Okuri Ventures" href="http://www.okuriventures.com/en/team.php" target="_blank"> crew</a> (who taught us a lot about startups) or Byron Standford (of <a title="Byron's company blog" href="http://www.project-presentation.com/blog/" target="_blank">Project Presentation</a> fame).
+We have been extremely well accompanied so far with people like the <a title="Tetuan Valley Startup School" href="http://blog.tetuanvalley.com/startupschool" target="_blank">Tetuan Valley</a> crew (who taught us a lot about startups) or Byron Standford (of <a title="Byron's presentations" href="http://www.slideshare.net/PPresentation" target="_blank">Project Presentation</a> fame).
 We hope to continue walking with them in the future.

 See you at the next crossroad!
 We&#8217;d like to walk with you until your next stop…